j1yoo/my_new_online_portfolio/_pages/about.md

 Students who are interested in pursuing research under my supervision are strongly encouraged to have first completed at least one of my courses.
 Familiarity with the material from [ISS5096](https://drive.google.com/file/d/18S9kzicR84sdMbW2mkB8oOf4vjOEzI-E/view?usp=sharing) is particularly beneficial.

 When reaching out, please include a _cover letter_ detailing your research interests and proposed topic area, accompanied by your _CV_ and _academic transcript_.
+You may want to browse my [completed and ongoing supervisions]({% link _pages/supervisions.md %}) to get a sense of potential research directions.

 **Guidelines for Letter Recommendations:**